 - Keep the sentences short and powerful

-- Occasional use of powerful words or jargon can give the essay an edge
+- An occasional use of powerful word or jargon can give the essay an edge

 - Proper subheadings

 - Transition smoothly from one para to the next through a link sentence/ through a question